-The partners will run the Summer School in 2025 under the Funding Condition, i.e. this collaboration is contingent upon receiving funding from the European Institute of Innovation and Technology (EIT).
+The programme will be run under the Funding Condition: this collaboration is contingent upon receiving funding from the European Institute of Innovation and Technology (EIT).
 If the necessary funding is not secured, EIT Digital reserves the right to delay, modify, or cancel any collaboration agreements.

-EIT Digital reserves the right to modify, delay, or cancel agreements based on changes in circumstances or the availability of funding.
+Furthermore, EIT Digital may adjust agreements based on changes in circumstances or the availability of funding.